joaocarvalhoopen/Void_Linux__How_to_install_on_Lenovo_Legion_5_with_AMD_CPU_and_with_Nvidia_GPU/README.md

 1. Download the image for glibc with xfce from Void Linux site.

-2. Save it to a pen with the free app for Windows or Linux, BalenaEtcher.
+2. Save it to a pen with the free app for Windows or Linux, BalenaEtcher. <br>
    [https://etcher.balena.io/](https://etcher.balena.io/)

 3. Bios Change - When starting press F2 and the BIOS menu will come one, on the BIOS security folder, disable the Secure BOOT, I had to make this in order to install Linux on this computer.